WASHING DREADLOCKS: SOME FACTS AND WHAT THEY LIKE BEST!

 The Lemon Myrtle & Macadamia Shampoo Bloc is perfect for easy washing & saving money!
 It smells very fresh and lemony, is made from pure natural ingredients all sourced in Australia, it’s not tested on animals and contains no animal products at all so it is vegan friendly!
 The lemon myrtle is refreshing on the scalp, anti bacterial and also adds a tightening factor to your dreadlocks.
 The macadamia is slightly conditioning to prevent your dreads getting dry or brittle.
 I love it and my clients do too!

 I’ve used it for about 6 years now and I have ditched all other natural shampoos.
-To be honest, I think this is the only dread shampoo or washing product you’ll ever need, BUT I am not everyone
+To be honest, I think this is the only dread shampoo or washing product you’ll ever need!

 Also if you want to do a deep cleanse on your dreadlocks, which is great to do about once or twice a year, then you can’t go wrong with a handmade apple cider vinegar and bi-carb of soda soak.